 Most term life insurance policies do not technically expire until the Insured reaches age 95.
 This means you can keep your existing policy in force by continuing to pay the premiums.

-Pros – This option may be worthwhile if you find you need the coverage for a short period of time, say 2-3 years.
-Also, this may be a good choice (or your only choice) if you’ve reached age 70 or for health reasons you cannot qualify for a new policy.
+Pros – This option may be worthwhile if you find you need the coverage for a short period, say 2-3 years.
+Also, this may be a good choice (or your only option) if you’ve reached age 70 or for health reasons you cannot qualify for a new policy.

 Cons – The cost to keep the policy in force will increase – significantly.
 And it will continue to increase each year as you age.